codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-08-fn4.md

 ### Notes

 - In this stage, you'll only implement clearing the watched keys on `EXEC`.
-We'll get to clearing the watched keys on `DISCARD` in the next stage.
+We'll get to clearing the watched keys on `DISCARD` in the later stages.